IBM/workshop-quarkus-openshift-reactive-messaging/labs/lab5.md

 Create a new article by invoking a curl post command.
 You can get the URL from the script show-urls.

 ```
-$ $ROOT_FOLDER/os4-scripts/show-urls.sh
+$ ~/cloud-native-starter/reactive/os4-scripts/show-urls.sh
 ```

 ![kafka deployment](../images/microprofile-kafka8.png)

+In order to see the logs, you can do two things:

+1. Use the following instructions which leverage a terminal
+2. Use distributed logging as documented in [lab 8](lab8.md)

-In order to see the logs in the terminal, get the pod name:
+In the terminal get the pod name:

 ```
 $ oc get pods